-Whether opting for the standard 2.5-liter or 2.4-liter turbo (XT) engine, we would gravitate toward the Limited trim level to get the more supportive leather seats, including a power front passenger seat.
+We would gravitate toward the Limited trim level to get the more supportive leather seats, heated steering wheel, power sunroof, and a power front passenger seat.
 Shoppers opting for the lower Premium trim should make sure to choose the optional package with blind spot and rear cross traffic warning systems.
+Those looking for more power will need to opt for the Sport or Touring XT trims to get the turbocharged engine.